 We need a studio version of this ASAP.

-And this past weekend, Chris did what he always does..brought the absolute house down with his hour and a half long set at the first weekend of the Austin City Limits Festival in, you guessed it…Austin, Texas.
+And just recently, Chris did what he always does..brought the absolute house down with his hour and a half long set at the first weekend of the Austin City Limits Festival in, you guessed it…Austin, Texas.

 Stapleton pulled out all the hits, from “You Should Probably Leave,” to “Traveller,” but there was one performance that might’ve caused the depression I didn’t even know I had to leave my body while watching.
 And that was his cover of legendary southern rock band, Lynyrd Skynyrd’s, “Free Bird.”